Steelage/mysgardia-search/README.md

 1. **The NAME input is [regExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)-based**, you may filter those with default names by inserting <code>^(?!Amoura)</code> (<code>Amoura</code> can be any name) and such.
 2. If a special form is given to CLICKS input, it will only show those within the range. **Inserting like <code>123-456</code> to get the range filter.**
 3. **It will work well in the latest version of Firefox/Chrome browser.**
+4. If you have more than 3000 creatures, the code will not auto-update the filter whenever typing one of inputs due to the lagging issue.
+You may press enter to manually update the filter; although changing the selected option of a selection still works regardless.